alexxthecoder/alx-system_engineering-devops/command_line_for_the_win/README.md

-This CMD challenge tests bash skills
+Doing the command line challenge